 Each bidder sheet should have a pen with the cap off and ready to be used.
 Remember not to use pencils and be sure to bring plenty of extra pens.

-Have A Silent Auction That Looks Appealing & Attracts Bidders
+Have A Fundraising Auction That Looks Appealing & Attracts Bidders

 The better it looks the more your gonna get.
 Consider using extra table cloths and empty free boxes to add depth to your silent auction.
 Display each item with pictures and a few small props or trinkets purchased from a local dollar store, borrowed or donated.
 You could even purchase a few from online stores like Oriental Trading Post.
 Make sure all your silent auction items have a nice display sheet with the donors name, expiration date of item, a catchy name or title.
 Also, make sure descriptions are simple and not long winded paragraphs.
 Remember to trim the fat in your silent auction descriptions.
 Get to the feature and benefits try and use quick bullet points.